sfroee/hdlf-perf/hdlf-api-test/README.md

 ## Certificate Management

-The chart supports three methods for managing certificates:

-1. **Using the Certificate resource**: Set `certificate.create=true` to create a Certificate resource that uses the BTP certificate issuer to generate client certificates.
+The chart uses the Certificate resource to create a client certificate for authenticating with the HDLF API.
+The Certificate resource will create a Secret named `hdlf-api-certs` with the client certificate and key.

-2. **Using an existing Secret**: If you already have a Secret with client certificates, you can use it directly.
-The Secret should have `client.crt` and `client.key` keys.

-3. **Creating a Secret with values**: Set `secret.create=true` and provide base64-encoded certificates in `secret.clientCrt` and `secret.clientKey`.
+The Certificate resource uses a BTP certificate issuer to generate the certificate.
+The issuer is created by the chart if `certificate.create` is set to `true`.

 ## Usage Examples